Particular/docs.particular.net/tutorials/monitoring/setup/index.md

 Under **Transport Configuration** select the transport that your NServiceBus system runs on.
 Depending on the transport you may be required to add an additional connection string.

-NOTE: If you are using the sample solution from this tutorial, select SQLServer.
-The connection string will be `Server=.\SQLEXPRESS;Database=MonitoringSample; Integrated Security=True`

 Under **Audit Forwarding** select either On or Off.

-NOTE: If you are using the sample solution from this tutorial, select Off.
+If you are not currently using an audit queue for anything, you can safely turn this Off.
 See [audit fowarding](/servicecontrol/errorlog-auditlog-behavior.md) for more information.

 Click the Add button.
 Your ServiceControl instance will start and be listed on the main page of the ServiceControl Management Utility.